I Am Not Sidney Poitier

-I Am Not Sidney Poitier is a novel by Percival Everrett that was published in 2009 by Graywolf Press.
-In 2020, it was published by Influx Press in the UK.
-It follows the tumultuous life of a character named Not Sidney Poitier as the social hierarchy scrambles to balance his skin color with his wealth.
-Each adventure mirrors a prominent Sidney Poitier film, such as The Defiant Ones or Guess Who's Coming to Dinner, and incorporates a significant twist.
+I Am Not Sidney Poitier (2009) is a novel by American writer Percival Everett.
+Originally published by Graywolf Press, in 2020 it was published by Influx Press in the UK.
+It explores the tumultuous life of a character named Not Sidney Poitier as the social hierarchy scrambles to balance his skin color with his wealth.

+Each adventure reflects a prominent film starring Sidney Poitier, such as The Defiant Ones or Guess Who's Coming to Dinner, and incorporates a significant twist.
 The novel reflects a Post-black writing style by parodying the traditions of Black literature.

 Plot summary

 Chapter 1

-The novel begins with the conception of Not Sidney Poitier, a boy whose mother, Portia, invests in Turner Broadcasting on the ground floor.
+The novel begins with the conception of Not Sidney Poitier, a boy whose mother, Portia, invests on the ground floor in Turner Broadcasting.
 She gains quite a lot of money when it becomes successful.
 Ted Turner comes to visit her and meets Not Sidney.
-Portia dies soon after the meeting, which allows Ted to become Not Sidney's guardian.
-Ted gives Not Sidney free rein over his money and life, to avoid the white savior stereotype.
+Portia dies soon after the meeting, and Turner becomes Not Sidney's guardian.

+Turner gives Not Sidney free rein over his money and life, to avoid the white savior stereotype.
 Not Sidney is educated by a socialist college student named Betty.
-Not Sidney is also heavily bullied, and in order to combat this bullying, he attempts to learn martial arts.
-When that fails, he learns how to "fesmerize" people, which is an ability that is akin to hypnosis, and uses that ability to mess with Ted, Betty, and Ted's wife, Jane Fonda.
+Not Sidney is extensively bullied, and in response attempts to learn martial arts.
+When that fails, he learns how to "fesmerize" people, a skill akin to hypnosis.
+He uses that ability to mess with Turner, Betty, and Turner's wife, Jane Fonda.
 Upon reaching high school age, Not Sidney decides to attend public school.
 He develops a crush on his teacher, which she notices.
 She invites him to her home, where she sexually assaults him on two separate occasions.
 She threatens to fail him if he doesn't allow it, though after the second time, she fails him anyway.
-Not Sidney attempts to report this, but is ridiculed by the administration both at his individual school and at the Board of Education.
-As a result, he drops out and decides to go on a journey to California.
+Not Sidney reports her actions, but is ridiculed by the administration both at his individual school and at the Board of Education.
+As a result, he drops out and decides to travel to California.